 - Not all seeds are created equal.
 Some breeders are superb, others not so much.

-There’s content about clones (the positives and negatives of this practice) and mother plants, as well as a step-by-step guide to cloning.
+There are decisions about clones (the positives and negatives of this practice) and mother plants, as well as a step-by-step guide to cloning.
 There are even some advanced techniques discussed before diving right into transplanting (also listed in easy-to-understand steps).
-Also covered is the art of pruning and bending your plants for optimum yield (by doing things like pinching back, supercropping, removing lower branches, and the FIM technique).
+Also covered is the art of pruning and bending your plants for optimum yield (by doing things like pinching back, super cropping, removing lower branches, and the FIM technique).
 Proper vegetative growth ensures a good start to flowering and increases your chances of a bountiful harvest.

 - Cloning is an easy, super fast way to increase your plant numbers.

 - Proper pruning techniques can drastically boost the size of your crop.